-During the nine months ended March 31, 2018, the Company closed the Block 7 transaction at Felda Land.
-Pursuant to the Contract to Mine Agreement, the Company paid \$1.62 million comprised of \$1.39 million to the Block 7 owners and \$0.23 million incidental costs to close the acquisition of the exclusive mining right for all Proprietary Mining Leases (the "PML") at Block 7, covering a total 39.12 acres adjacent and east of the Buffalo Reef property.
+During the year ended June 30, 2018, the Company closed the Block 7 transaction at Felda Land.
+Pursuant to the Contract to Mine Agreement, the Company paid \$1.61 million comprised of \$1.39 million to the Block 7 owners and \$0.22 million incidental costs to close the acquisition of the exclusive mining right for all Proprietary Mining Leases (the "PML") at Block 7, covering a total 39.12 acres adjacent and east of the Buffalo Reef property.
 The Company has commenced Felda Block 7 production.
 Block 7 contains the extension of the BRC oxide ore body which is readily mined and processed through the existing gold processing plant.
-It also allows the pit shell to be fully developed across the boundary to access the entire sulphide ore beneath the BRC and Block 7 once the Sulphide Gold Project is in production.
+It also allows the pit shell to be fully developed across the boundary to access the entire sulphide ore beneath the BRC once the Sulphide Gold Project is in production.

-During the quarter the Company announced a \$7.00 million gold forward sale transaction by receipt of a \$5.00 million prepayment, with a further \$2.00 million received subsequent to the quarter in April 2018.
+During the year ended June 30, 2018, the Company entered into a gold forward sale transaction by receipt of a \$7.00 million prepayment and commitment to deliver a total 8,676oz of gold over a 36-month period.
 The transaction is non-dilutive to shareholders and the funds will be primarily used for development of the Burnakura Gold Mine and for general working capital.
+The transaction was included in deferred revenue for \$6.65 million, comprised of the \$7.00 million gold prepayments, net of \$0.35 million Agent fees.

-1.4 Fiscal 2018 Activity Highlights
+1.4 2018 Activity Highlights

 - On July 31, 2017, the Company announced that a Motion for Leave to Appeal to the Federal Court filed by Defendants regarding Mersing Case was dismissed with costs on July 17, 2017.
 The Federal Court is the highest court and the final appellate court in Malaysia.
 The Judgment awarded to the Company is therefore final as there is no further avenue for the Defendants to appeal.
 The Mersing suit is now closed. - On August 26, 2017, the Company announced the Deed of Variation to the "Heads of Agreement" dated January 2015 with Intec International Projects Pty Ltd to exploit the Intec Technology for the sulphide copper process at the Mengapur Project and as a result, 7 million shares were released from escrow. - On October 9, 2017, the Company announced that it closed the Felda Block 7 transaction that allows mining and processing of oxide material through the existing processing plant.
-Mining commenced in the second quarter of fiscal 2018. - On November 28, 2017, the Company announced significant results from its recently completed drilling program at the Peranggih Prospect.
-Highlights included 6.6m @ 3.14g/t, 6.7m @ 2.94g/t and 4.3m @ 3.07g/t. - On December 15, 2017, the Company announced the results from its Annual General Meeting.
+Mining commenced in the second quarter of fiscal 2018. - On November 28, 2017, the Company announced significant results from its completed drilling program at the Peranggih Prospect.
+Highlights included 6.6m @ 3.14g/t Au, 6.7m @ 2.94g/t Au and 4.3m @ 3.07g/t Au. - On December 15, 2017, the Company announced the results from its Annual General Meeting.
 All of management's nominees for directors being Robert F. Baldock, Cathy Zhai, Zaidi Harun, Graham Dickson, and Michael John Kitney were approved by shareholders.
-All resolutions were approved as proposed by more than 99% of the shares voted.
+All resolutions were approved as proposed by more than 99% of the shares voted. - On January 2, 2018, the Company announced the appointments of Robert Baldock as Executive Chairman, Cathy Zhai as President and CEO, and Kelvin Lee as Interim CFO. - On January 3, 2018, the Company announced a \$7.00 million gold forward sale transaction by receipt of a \$5.00 million prepayment, with a further \$2.00 million received in April 2018.

-For the three and nine months ended March 31, 2018 (in United States dollars, except where noted)
+For the year ended June 30, 2018 (in United States dollars, except where noted)